The New Limited Marital Property Law: What You Need to Know

-·3 min read·Familierecht
+·3 min read

 What does the new matrimonial property law entail?

-1. Premarital assets and debts remain private
+1. Pre-marital assets and debts remain private

-2. Inheritances and gifts are private
+2. Inheritances and donations are private

-3. Jointly accumulated assets are divided
+3. Jointly accrued assets are divided

-Why was the law changed?
+Why has the law changed?

-Advantages of the new system
+Benefits of the new system

 1. Protection of personal assets